digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 recipient using their participant encryption public key, Canton derives a symmetric key for each view to encrypt that view.
-The key is derived using a HKDF from a secure seed that is only stored encrypted under the public encryption key of a participants.
+The key is derived using a HKDF from a secure seed that is only stored encrypted under the public encryption key of a participant.
 Thereby, only the encrypted seed is duplicated but not a view.

 Ledger API TLS Key